 The maximum number of candidates allowed in a standard classroom for exams in May is 15.
 In larger auditoriums, or school halls, this number may be increased.

-Candidates will be seated 2 Metres apart from one another during the written tests.
+Candidates will be seated 2 Metres apart from one another during the written and speaking tests.

-We kindly ask that if you wish to withdraw your registration for an exam, please tell us at least 24 hours in advance of the starting time of your first test.
+We kindly ask that if you wish to withdraw your registration for an exam, please tell us at least 7 days in advance of your first test.